Feds launch probe after 16-year-old boy dies at Mississippi poultry plant

 (The Hill) — Federal authorities confirmed Tuesday that they are investigating the death of a 16-year-old boy at a poultry plant in Mississippi.

-The Department of Labor’s Occupational Health and Safety Administration and Wage and Hour Division have both “opened inspections” at the Mar-Jac Poultry plant in Hattiesburg in the wake of the Friday incident, according to a DOL spokesperson.
+The Department of Labor’s Occupational Health and Safety Administration and Wage and Hour Division have both “opened inspections” at the Mar-Jac Poultry plant in Hattiesburg in the wake of the incident on Friday, a Labor Department spokesperson said.

-The victim has been identified as Duvan Tomas Perez, originally from Guatemala, by local authorities and a family member, according to NBC News, which noted that workers under the age of 18 are not allowed to work in poultry plants for safety reasons.
+The victim has been identified as Duvan Tomas Perez, originally from Guatemala, by local authorities and a family member, according to NBC News, which noted that workers younger than 18 are not allowed to work in poultry plants for safety reasons.

-Forrest County Deputy Coroner Lisa Klem told NBC that Perez’s death was due to equipment at the plant, and that his autopsy results will be released Wednesday.
+Forrest County Deputy Coroner Lisa Klem told NBC that Perez’s death was due to equipment at the plant and that his autopsy results would be released on Wednesday.

 A fellow worker at the plant, on duty at the time of the incident, reportedly said he heard Perez scream for help, but that it was too late.

 “Two times he began to scream, ‘Help!
 Help!’” the worker said.
-“I knew he had died,” they added.
+“I knew he had died,” they said.

 The Hill has reached out to Mar-Jac Poultry for comment.